diodechain/diode-docs/content/docs/FAQ/how-do-notifications-impact-privacy.md

 * These notifications are sent from the sender's app to the Diode push notification server, where they are then relayed to the Google or Apple push servers for distribution to your phone.
 * Push notifications contain an encrypted blob consisting of the sender name and the message.
 Push notification contents cannot be read by either the Diode push notification server or the Google/Apple push servers.
 They are encrypted by the sender, and decrypted real-time on your device (end to end encrypted).
 * The push token used by Google/Apply push servers is associated with your phone (that is how Google/Apple know where to send the notification).
 Therefore, enabling push notifications has a liability similar to that of associating a phone number with your Diode profile.

+Push notifications are **not** considered fully "self custody" notifications.
+Read more below.

 #### Why should you enable Push notifications?